-What happens to the squeeze-out pomace?
-Well, local farmers pick it up most of it for livestock feed.
+What happens to the squeezed-out pomace?
+Well, local farmers pick up most of it for livestock feed.
 What they don’t take goes into a big compost pile.
 It’s full of nutrients for Vermont gardens — so every last bit of the cider-making process has a use.

 As for our old press, we like it so much that in 2000 we bought a second old press, from a nice couple in Wisconsin who were getting out of the cider business.
 Not us!
 The demand for Cold Hollow Cider, with its vibrant taste of New England apples, just keeps growing.

 Our Method: It’s All About the Apples

 It takes great apples to make great apple cider — and we’ve got great apples, up our way.
 We blend about 80 percent McIntosh with Cortland, Empire, Delicious, Rome, Spartan, Niagra, and others from fine Champlain Valley orchards.
 There’s something about the soil and climate of this region that gives Macs, in particular, that “snap” that is the distinctive taste of Cold Hollow's Cider.